Empowering Youth Environmental Leaders

-Faith in Place offers environmental education to youth leaders (ages 14-18) from across Illinois, empowering them to become environmental justice leaders.
+Faith in Place offers environmental education to youth leaders (ages 14-18) from across Illinois, Indiana, and Wisconsin empowering them to become environmental justice leaders.
 The program brings leaders from diverse fields to connect and educate with youth.
 Youth also complete leadership project using their skills, from dance to architecture, to care for our shared lands.

 Make Environmental Higher Education Possible